ShevchikUnsupportedProjects/TNTRun/README.md

 # TNTRun_reloaded

-This is forked from the original (now unsupported) TNTRun by Shevchik (v6.3.2) and has been updated to work on MC versions 1.10.2, 1.11 and 1.12.2.
+This is forked from the original (now unsupported) TNTRun by Shevchik (for Minecraft 1.9) and has been updated to work on Minecraft versions 1.10.2 through to 1.13.1.

+The release of version 6.8 of TNTRun\_reloaded is the final release to support all Minecraft versions from 1.8 through to 1.12.2.<br>
+Starting with version 7.0 of TNTRun\_reloaded, the plugin will only run on Minecraft versions 1.13 and later.

+## Description

 TNTRun is a fully automated minigame plugin that is based on the popular map TNTRUN.
-For those who don't know what is it, here is an explanation.
+For those who don't know what it is, here is an explanation.
 Players start on a layer of sand and every block that they step on disappears.
 If  a player falls through the final layer he loses the game.
 The last player wins the game.

-Features:
+## Download

+The release of version 6.8 of TNTRun\_reloaded is the final release to support Minecraft versions 1.8 through to 1.12.2.<br>
+Starting with version 7.0 of TNTRun\_reloaded, the plugin will only run on Minecraft versions 1.13 and later.

+TNTRun\_reloaded can be [downloaded from Spigot](https://www.spigotmc.org/resources/tntrun_reloaded.53359/ "TNTRun_reloaded")

+## Features

 Multiple arenas <br />
 Block destroy delay <br />